Rays' Wander Franco Placed on Administrative Leave amid MLB Investigation

 Wander Franco's administrative leave has now been made official by MLB and the MLBPA.
 Franco, according to the release, is on leave "until further notice."
 The league's release notes that admin leave is not disciplinary.
 Franco will continue to be paid and accrue service on it.

+MLB Insider Hector Gomez reported a different minor filed a complaint against Franco in the Dominican Republic—where he is now also under investigation, per the Associated Press—on August 14.

+According to The Athletic's Evan Drellich, Franco's postseason eligibility "has not been ruled out."

 Kristie Ackert of the Tampa Bay Times reported on Aug.
-13 that the Rays confirmed the league was investigating the situation.
+13 that the Rays confirmed the league was investigating the relationship alleged on social media.

 Being on the restricted list meant Franco was no longer on the roster.